lovenoble/roulette-betting-backend/tests/README.md

 * All the tests are intended to demonstrate a proof of concept and to identify errors.
 * The Jest file naming conventions are to enable tests to run serially.
 The test suite scripts file naming convention is to preserve test running order, i.e, **e2eSequence00.js** and **e2eSequence01.js**.
 The running order of testings scripts in the Jest runner file should progress from less intensive to more intensive.
 * *The Landing Page* sequence is a baseline interaction of Selenium WebDriver and FP, since tests run in order from less intensive to more intensive, any complex interaction failures can be isolated by comparing against the baseline of tests.
-Any interaction sequences like *The MetaMask* should follow *The Landing Page* sequence in order to take advantage of *The Landing Page* as a baseline reference.
+Any interaction sequences like *The MetaMask* sequence should follow *The Landing Page* sequence in order to take advantage of *The Landing Page* as a baseline reference.